-Implementing this mechanism results in a user being able to log into JasperReports Server based on a shared login mechanism and Id.
-Common external authentication mechanisms include LDAP, CAS, or SiteMinder.
-As an example, we will discuss integrating JasperReports Server with LDAP.
+Implementing single sign-on (SSO) results in a user being able to log in to JasperReports Server based on a shared login mechanism and ID.
+Common external authentication mechanisms include external DB, LDAP, CAS, and Token Based Authentication.
+The following videos gives an introduction to these authentication methods:

 User Interface Themes/Skins